Mattias-G/RelationshipDiagramTool/RelationshipDiagramTool/README.txt

 - Press + or - to move between time layers.
 Moving out of bounds will create a new time step first or last in the list.

 - Left click on the square next to 'color' to change the color of the time step

+- Press <- or -> to reorder time layers.
+- Press Ctrl+d to duplicate a time layer.

+< Description panel >

+- Hold Ctrl and Right click on a node, edge, category or time step to open a description editor.
+- Text written in this window exists per object.
+- The window's title will show the name of the object.
+- Close the window with the X in the corner of it.

 < Menu bar >